Growing isn't as tough as it seems, but there are certainly a few common mistakes growers make their first time around.

 Inexperienced growers dramatically overestimate how much water plants need, along with the frequency they should be watering at.

-This is especially common indoors, where conditions are more mild and thus the media doesn't dry up as quickly.
+This is especially common indoors, where conditions are milder and thus the media doesn't dry up as quickly.
 But, outdoor growers can overwater too.

 The effects of overwatering can lead to root rot, a deadly plant disease, along with other molds and mildews.
 Underwatering on the other hand, will lead to slow, sickly growth, and if not remedied, plant death as well.